SilkeHusse/Re-Evaluating-Bias/README.md

 <a name="models"></a>
 ### Language Models
-In the folder `models` create separate folders for each LM, named `elmo`, `bert`, `gpt2`, and `opt`, respectively.
+In the folder `models` create separate folders for each LM, named `elmo`, `bert`, `gpt2`, `opt`, and `bloom`, respectively.
 Additionally, create a single folders in the `bert` folder named `base-cased` and 'base-uncased`.
 This structure accounts for possible future enhancements to other LMs and specifically BERT versions.
 Save the required files for loading a LM from your local machine in the respective folder.

 <a name="data"></a>
 ## Data